 Emma says, “While I can’t claim to be a true local here, Acadia feels like my backyard, and it’s a place that has always supported me.
 Doing art to benefit the Park seems like one way I can support it back.”

 The flags are made from panels of contrasting blue wool felt, stitched with embroidery thread, and strung together with navy sailing line.
 Each flag could stand alone, but together hint at how vast the view feels, from the Beehive to the open Atlantic.
 She stitched the piece slowly during late summer on the island and hopes it can offer the drawing winner a bit of the joy and freedom one feels when standing on that iconic granite overlook.

-The wall hanging will be raffled off on December 6.
-Raffle tickets are $10 per entry (click button above to purchase raffle ticket), and all proceeds will directly benefit Friends of Acadia’s work in Acadia National Park.
+Note: The wall hanging was raffled off on December 6.
+Raffle tickets were $10 and all proceeds directly benefited Friends of Acadia’s work in Acadia National Park.

 By JULIA WALKER THOMAS, Friends of Acadia’s Digital Media Manager – FOA Journal, Fall 2020